 If resources are deleted or moved when autoscaling your cluster, your workloads might experience transient disruption.
-For example, if your workload consists of a controller with a single replica, that replica's Pod might be rescheduled onto a different node if its current node is deleted.
+For example, if your workload consists of a single replica, that replica's Pod might be rescheduled onto a different node if its current node is deleted.
 Before enabling Cluster Autoscaler in your AWSNodePool, design your workloads to tolerate potential disruption or ensure that critical Pods are not interrupted.

 How Cluster Autoscaler Works